 Talking about holiday gifts, gift concerts, &c., is all very well, but Rafferty and Leask give you your likeness in your hat, free of charge; so that when you make New Year's calls, and leave your hat in the hall, another fellow can't walk off with it - especially if it is better than his, as it always is - if you buy from Rafferty and Leask, No. 57, Chathamstreet, and corner of Chatham and Pearl streets.
-[The Language of the Walls, by James Dawson Burn, 1855, p.
-191]
+[The Language of the Walls, 1855]